 Any restaurateur will tell you that keeping up with review sites matters to your success.
 Great reviews steer hungry diners to your door and bad reviews make them pass you by.
 That’s simply a fact of the modern age.

 Keeping on top of the latest reviews, complaints and comments on Yelp, Google Reviews, Yahoo, CitySearch and the many other social media and review platforms is an onerous task.
 However, it must be done to keep customers coming in the door.
 That’s where round-up tools like Yext provide a great solution to this management dilemma.

 Yext pulls reviews from all types of review, social media, search and business directory sites into one convenient dashboard.
 From there, you can see what customers are saying and respond as needed quickly.
 Having all reviews in one spot also makes it easy to track customer service issues and your overall performance.
 By responding to comments and complaints, you tell customers and other readers that you care about their opinion.
 This is a great way to turn any negatives into positives on review sites.
-Click here to run a free scan of all your online listings.

 16. Respond to Each & Every Online Review